 Oil water separator (OWS) tank systems are frequently found at industrial sites where process water and stormwater may contain oils and greases, oily wastewaters, or other immiscible liquids requiring separation.
 Food industry discharges typically require pretreatment prior to discharge to municipally owned treatment works.
-Per 10 CSR 26-2.010(2)(B), all oil water separator tanks must be operated according best management practices and USTs may be authorized in NPDES permits per 10 CSR 26-2.010(2) or otherwise may be regulated as a petroleum tank.
-Sludge generated by OWS is a waste pursuant to 10 CSR 25-11.279 requiring specific management standards pursuant to self-implementing regulations of 40 CFR Part 279.
+Per 10 CSR 26-2.010(2)(B), all oil water separator tanks must be operated according to manufacturer's specifications and authorized in NPDES permits per 10 CSR 26-2.010(2) or may be regulated as a petroleum tank.

-✓ Not applicable; the facility has not disclosed the use of any oil water separators they wish to include under the NPDES permit at this facility, therefore oil water separator tanks are not authorized by this permit.
+✓ Not applicable; the facility has not disclosed the use of any oil water separators they wish to include under the NPDES permit at this facility and therefore oil water separator tanks are not authorized by this permit.